srivarshini-21/Smart-Recipe-Planner/README.md

 # Smart-Recipe-Planner

-## Overview

-This project is a web application built using Flask, SQLAlchemy, and other related technologies.
-It includes user authentication, recipe management, and personalized content features.
-The application is designed for home cooks and food enthusiasts who want to manage and share their recipes easily.
+This project is a web application that helps users find recipes based on their available ingredients and dietary preferences.
+It also allows users to create an account, log in, and save their favorite recipes.

+**Features:**
+- User Authentication
+- Save Personalized Recipes
+- Responsive Design
+- Profile Picture Updation

+**Technologies Used:**
+- Frontend: HTML, CSS, JavaScript
+- Backend: Python, Flask
+- Database: MySQL

 ## Project Structure